 If you prefer a mobile reader, like Kindle, first, get the Kindle app:

 Once you have the app, or if you already have a Kindle device, check out the free trial of the London Reader with one click in the Amazon store:

 - Go to Amazon.co.uk if you live in the United Kingdom

 - Go to Amazon.com if you live in the United States

 Do you live outside of these areas?
 Get the PDF of the latest issue free on Patreon.

 To read a previous issue, donate an amount of your choice, and receive a download link to the PDF:

-The London Reader is a cooperative magazine, so your donation goes directly to support the writers, artists, and collaborators who made the Autumn 2016 issue.
+The London Reader is a cooperative magazine.
+Your donation supports the writers, artists, and collaborators who made the issue.